Chairperson, Community Worker, Bushcare Advisor, Artist

 Kristy 'Lil' Thomas

 Sue has been involved with Coomaditchie since 2004.
-In addition to ensuring compliance for the corporation as Administration Manager, Lorraine describes Sue as "the bridge" connecting the corporation to mainstream organisations.
+In addition to ensuring compliance for the corporation as Public Officer, Lorraine describes Sue as "the bridge" connecting the corporation to mainstream organisations.

 General Support Worker (Volunteer)